Thinking beyond borders

 There are three categories of residences for Argentina: Transitory, temporary and permanent residences.

-This type of residence is for those foreigners remaining in the Country for a short period of time, generally less than 3 month.
-This residence does not allow working in the Country except technical residents.
+This type of residence is for those foreigners remaining in the country/jurisdiction for a short period of time, generally less than 3 month.
+This residence does not allow working in the country/jurisdiction except technical residents.

 The Consular request is a 30 days period of time residence, which could be extended upon the Immigration Office’s discretion.
 The local request is for 90 days period of time residence, which could not be extended; it can be requested twice a year only.

 Business residence: This residence is issued for foreigners who are invited by a company established in Argentina.
-This process can be requested at the Argentinean Consulate of the Country of residence only.
+This process can be requested at the Argentinean Consulate of the country/jurisdiction of residence only.
 This type of residence is admitted for business issues.
-This is a 60 days period of time residence, which could be extended upon the Immigration Office’s discretion.
-However, as of April 2017, national of OECD countries are exempt from the Argentine consular visa requirement, when they hold an ordinary passport issued by the country of their nationality, or a travel document according to regional regulations, when their entry into Argentina is made on a transitional basis and for a period of up to ninety (90) days, under the terms of article 24 of Law No. 25.
+This is a 60-days period of time residence, which could be extended upon the Immigration Office’s discretion.
+However, as of April 2017, national of the Organisation for Economic Co-operation and Development (OECD) countries/jurisdictions are exempt from the Argentine consular visa requirement, when they hold an ordinary passport issued by the country/jurisdiction of their nationality, or a travel document according to regional regulations, when their entry into Argentina is made on a transitional basis and for a period of up to 90 days, under the terms of article 24 of Law No. 25.
 871 and its amendments, and whenever the reasons for admission involve:

-This type of residence is for those foreigners who want to live in the Country for a long period of time.
+This type of residence is for those foreigners who want to live in the country/jurisdiction for a long period of time.
 They are able to work, study, live, etc.

-Intra Company transfer residence: This residence type is applied to employees who are transferred from a home country company to an Argentinean company for a long term.
-The Residence will be valid for one year and it could be extended indefinitely.
+Intra Company transfer residence: This residence type is applied to employees who are transferred from a home country/jurisdiction company to an Argentinean company for a long term.
+The Residence will be valid for 1 year and it could be extended indefinitely.

 Family reunification temporary residence: This residence type is applied to foreigners who have a relative with temporary residence in Argentina.
 The Residence will be valid for the same period of time of the relative and it could be extended indefinitely.